cmiltiadis/studioany/content/event/23-vicca.md

 subtitle: ''
 draft: false
 # SUMMARY
 summary: 'Presentation at the workshop *Thinking Practices in Art and Media*.
-Aalto ARTS 2023.'
+Aalto ARTS, 2023'
 # ABSTRACT
 abstract: ''
 ##################################################################